Netgate/TNSR_IDS/README.md

     sudo systemctl start tnsrids

 ## Firewall considerations
 TNSR version 19.02 and later ships with nftables enabled and configured.
-If the tnsrids utility is run on the same machine as the TNSR instance a rule MUST be added to allow TNSR-IDS to receive the UDP datagrams produced by Snort.
+If the TNSR-IDS utility is run on the same machine as the TNSR instance a rule MUST be added to allow TNSR-IDS to receive the UDP datagrams produced by Snort.
 Specifying the UDP port you have configured TNSR-IDS to listen on (12345 used in this example) add a rule like so:

     sudo nft add rule inet tnsr_filter tnsr_input_mgmt_default udp dport 12345 accept